pdphilip/elasticlens/README.md

 ### Attributes:

 - @property-read string `$state_name`: The name of the current state.
-- @property-read string `$state_color`: The color associated with the current state.
+- @property-read string `$state_color`: The colour associated with the current state.

 </details>